How to plant the perfect fall garden + a free planning worksheet!

 For instance, my first frost is expected on October 3.
 I want to plant radishes which take about 30 days to mature.
 So, counting 30 days back from October 3rd means that I should plant them no later than September 4th.

 It’s always advisable give yourself some extra time by planting a couple of weeks before your calculated planting date, if possible.
-Again, if you are using season extenders, you will usually be able to continue growing well beyond your first frost date!
+You don’t want to just start harvesting your goodies and have them killed by frost a few nights later!
+If you are using season extenders, you will usually be able to continue growing well beyond your first frost date!

-22 Vegetables to Grow in your Fall Garden:
+22 Veggies to Grow In Your Fall Garden: